-By Olasunkanmi Akoni, Bose Adelaja and Esther Onyegbula
+By Olasunkanmi Akoni, Bose Adelaja & Esther Onyegbula

-At least over 180 motorcycles were impounded yesterday, when commercial motorcyclists, popularly called Okada riders attacked men of the Lagos State Environmental Sanitation and Enforcement (Taskforce) Unit, in Idi-Iraba, Mushin, and Surulere area of the state.
+At least over 180 motorcycles were impounded, yesterday, when commercial motorcyclists, popularly called Okada riders, attacked men of the Lagos State Environmental Sanitation and Special Offences (Task Force) Unit, in Idi-Iraba, Mushin, and Surulere area of the state.

-Inn the ensuing melee, several commercial motorcycles were impounded in the process at Ojuelegba Road down to Idi-Araba area, a boundary between Mushin and Surulere in Lagos.
+In the ensuing melee, several commercial motorcycles were impounded in the at Ojuelegba Road, down to Idi-Araba area, boundary between Mushin and Surulere in Lagos.

 “Before the arrival of the enforcement team, some of us told the riders to suspend their activities for a while but they boasted that nothing will happen.